thomassorensen2650/node-red-contrib-mqtt-sparkplug-plus/readme.md

 The following example shows a message that also sets the definition. __DO NOT__ include definition is each message, as it will trigger rebirth each eash time a valid `msg.definition` is processed by the node.

-The example belows shows how to set definitions via code:
+The example belows shows how to set definitions via code (payload is optional):
 ```
 msg = {
-    definition = {
+    definition : {
         "TEST/TEST" : {
             "dataType" : "Int32"
         }